FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 The CTA team at CERN are strong proponents of using an on-site disk area as staging space for files destined for or coming from tape.
 At CERN, this takes the form of a large disk pool; at Fermilab we will use the CMS dCache area if needed.
 The driver behind this is that to supply enough bandwidth to feed all the tape drives at the 400 MB/s theoretical maximum write speed, one either needs a very large disk pool or a smaller SSD pool.
-Having chosen the smaller SSD pool, one then needs additional space to buffer the many transfers coming in from off-site.
+Having chosen the smaller SSD pool, one then needs additional space to buffer the many transfers coming from off-site.
 Once a copy of a file is completely on site, then it can be moved to the fast buffer before being written to tape.
 FTS and/or Rucio can be used to appropriately throttle these transfers.
 To minimize the need for staging space, we can initially ensure that only data from `T1_US_FNAL_Disk` is sent to CTA and vice versa.